PolyhedralDev/TerraWiki/pages/guides/configuration/Config-System.md

 Otherwise, when prompted to create a new config file, it is implied that you should create a new file using a format supported by your installed *language addon(s)*.

-### Config File Organization
+#### Config File Organization

 As a general rule of thumb, a config file's file name and subdirectory within the config pack is mostly ignored by Terra.
 Because of this you're free to name your config files however you want and organize them in whatever directory structure you'd like.
 The pack manifest is the one exception, and is required to be defined directly in the pack directory, using the name `pack` (excluding the file extension).

 ## Data in Configs

-In this section, we will cover the basic ways data is written and formatted inside config files.
+In this section, we will cover the basic ways data is stored and written inside config files.
+Because Terra configs are able to be written in multiple languages, we use our own standardized set of terms to reference things that may be named differently between languages.

 > If you are already familiar with data structures and data-serialization languages, feel free to skim over this section and skip forward to [the next section](#Terra's-Config-System).